unclearness/ugu/README.md

   - No hardware or OS specific code is included.

 ## Cons
-- Slow for higher resolution due to the nature of raytracing.
+- Slow for higher resolution due to the nature of CPU processing.
 - Showing images on window is not supported.
 You should use external libraries for visualization.
 - Not desgined to render beautiful and realistic color images.
 Only simple diffuse shading is implemented.